UglyWillDuckling/diamond-mine/Emerald/emerald/Education/Typescript/Typesript Education.md

 * **game** - very playful and you get to use objects more
 * **plugin** for [[Obsidian]] - very useful and can be based of off existing code
 * ...
 #### day 2
 Today, we continue with our exploration of [[typescript]] by diving deeper into the main documentation files [[typescript documentation]].
-Then, we will descend into deeper waters by following the [[Learning TypeScript]] book which offers a great introduction into both [[javascript]] and [[typescript]], providing an excellent way of slowly trasitioning to a fully typed programming langauge.
+Then, we will descend into 🏊‍♀deeper waters by following the [[Learning TypeScript]] book which offers a great introduction into both [[javascript]] and [[typescript]], providing an excellent way of slowly trasitioning to a fully typed programming langauge.
 It also has a great learning curve going from the basics all the to the highly advanced stuff.

 **ideas** 💡
 - create  a Kanban board with the list of items that need doing